The GeoPhy AVM: ‘Location, Location, Location’

 For decades, if not centuries, the basic process of property valuation has mainly been the same: infer the current value of a building from the combination of the (stabilized) net operating income of a building and a small set of transactions of comparable buildings (“comps”).
-Of course, a prudent underwriter or appraiser also uses alternative methods, such as a detailed discounted cash flow analysis, and perhaps even a cost approach, but the outcomes of these different methods are always reconciled into a single outcome — the market value of a building.
+Of course, a prudent underwriter or appraiser also uses alternative methods, such as a detailed discounted cash flow analysis, and perhaps even a cost approach, but the outcome of these different methods are always reconciled into a single outcome — the market value of a building.

 Current valuations are based primarily on manual assessments and processes, and with that are subject to behavioral biases such as anchoring (which means that, in large part, current values are based on past prices or appraisals) and selection bias (which means comp selection is often unconsciously influenced by factors such as how familiar a valuation expert is with a property or area).
 To some extent, the process of manual valuation has become more automated, increasingly assisted by spreadsheets and underwriting workflow tools, such as Argus (and a host of tech companies aiming to disrupt this field).
 But better workflow tools do not necessarily alleviate concerns about the influence of subjective, human judgment in the appraisal process.
 After all, all models rely on assumptions, and “garbage in is garbage out.”